AEADataEditor/aeadataeditor.github.io/_projects/project7.md

 {% comment %}

-This page is best viewed at <https://aeadataeditor.github.io/projects/project6>.
+This page is best viewed at <https://aeadataeditor.github.io/projects/project7>.

 {% endcomment %}

 <!-- The AEA Data Editor is happy to announce an **internship with the AEA Data Editor.**-->
 We are planning to have another round of an **internship with the AEA Data Editor.**.
-The collaborating institutions are **Cornell University (AEA Data Editor), Wellesley College, Haverford College, University of Notre Dame, and  University of Colorado Boulder**.
+The collaborating institutions are **Cornell University (AEA Data Editor), Wellesley College, Haverford College, University of Notre Dame,  University of Colorado Boulder**, and **Hamilton College**.
 We are looking for additional journals to provide us with articles, and additional local organizers at other institutions in order to scale up.